tpunt/lwc-plugin-countdown-to-close/README.md

  - Customise the last price label (background colour, text colour, price formatting)
  - Customise the countdown timer (e.g. to display `1m 12s`, `01:12`, etc)

-Spread displaying is also included (a customisable box is displayed between the max bid/min ask).
-This is **experimental** and therefore subject to change.

 ## Installation

 ```bash